The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

 Vancouver Highlights Bike Tour

-Discover the beauty and culture of Vancouver while getting a little exercise on the Vancouver Highlights Bike Tour.
+Discovering the beauty and culture of Vancouver while getting a little exercise is always good

-This fully guided tour will allow you to cycle to all of the city’s main attractions via the famous Seawall and a variety of dedicated bike-lanes.
+The Vancouver Highlights Bike Tour allows you to cycle the city’s main attractions via the famous Vancouver Seawall and a variety of dedicated bike-lanes.

 Once you’ve had a nice lunch (not included), it’s back onto the Seawall through Olympic Village towards Chinatown, where you’ll visit the Dr. Sun Yat-Sen Classical Garden.